 Where the design community meets.

-Designer at Automaton Joined over 5 years ago via an invitation from Matt A.
+Designer at Automaton Joined about 6 years ago via an invitation from Matt A.

 Joseph hasn't posted any stories yet.

 As someone who used to mockup magazine articles with completely unrelated, trolling pullquotes back in university, I can actually see why they exist on the web – I read the full text of a lot of articles, but 90% of those, I quickly scroll through before I do so.
 A lot of my friends won’t even read the whole article, or will start reading from the middle and stop soon after.